-The museum is open from 10 AM to 1:30 PM and from 2 to 5 pm.
-Closed Mondays, second Saturday of every month, and gazetted holidays.
+The museum is open from 10 AM to 1:30 PM and again from 2 PM to 5 PM.
+It is closed on Mondays, the second Saturday of every month, and gazetted holidays.

-The temperature during winter is very cold; people stay inside.
-At other times the place is pleasant, particularly during summer, although even then you might need woolen clothes and accessories at night.
+The temperature during winter is very cold, so many people stay inside during the winter months.
+At other times, the place is pleasant—particularly during summer—although even then you might need woolen clothes and accessories at night.

 Christ Church is a majestic-looking church located on the Ridge, and is said to be the second oldest church in the whole of North India.